 Audeo II is committed to equal opportunity for all individuals in education.
 Programs and activities shall be free from discrimination based on sex, race, color, religion, sexual orientation, national origin, physical or mental disability or any other unlawful consideration.

 Audeo II is proud to have served the needs of several Southern California communities and the many traditional school counselors that support each one since 2001.
 We are designed to make your work easier.
 If there is anything we can do to improve upon the service you receive, please do not hesitate to email us at firstname.lastname@example.org.

 Frequently Asked Questions

 YES.
-Audeo II is currently seeking full accreditation from the Western Association of Schools and Colleges (WASC) and is working toward approval by the University of California (meeting UC A-G requirements).
+Audeo is a fully accredited California State Charter School.
+It is accredited by the Western Association of Schools and Colleges (WASC).
+Its courses meet California State curriculum standards and are approved by the University of California (meeting UC A-G requirements).

 Audeo II serves students in grades K-12.

 No. Audeo II is a public school.
 It is a publicly funded program which is free to all students.

 Audeo II focuses on academics through our rigorous, standards-based independent study program.
 Academic opportunities are provided to students during their weekly appointments to the Resource Center that include: receiving support in one-on-one tutoring sessions, conducting science labs, and participating in field trips.

 YES.
 Students can receive a California high school diploma from Audeo II.